aspose-words/Aspose.Words-API-References/english/net/aspose.words.vba/vbamodule/clone/_index.md

 linktitle: Clone
 articleTitle: Clone
 second_title: Aspose.Words for .NET
-description: VbaModule Clone method.
-Performs a copy of the VbaModule in C#.
+description: Effortlessly duplicate your VbaModule with the Clone method.
+Streamline your coding process and enhance productivity with this powerful feature.
 type: docs
 weight: 50
 url: /net/aspose.words.vba/vbamodule/clone/